In the world in which we live, and by that I mean “IEP land,” the phrase “life skills” can be loaded and confusing.

 - Basic sewing skills

-- Basic car maintenance skills, or transportation skills.
-Does your child know how to safely and efficiently get from Point A to Point B on their own?
+- Basic car maintenance skills or transportation skills.
+Does your child know how to safely and efficiently get from Point A to Point B independently?
 Or who to call if their car breaks down?

 - First aid and CPR skills (or knowing how to ask for help in an emergency)